HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 ### Worklets

 Worklets are a specialized class of web workers designed to provide low-level access to rendering pipelines for tasks like painting and audio processing.
-While there are four types of worklets in total, only paint worklets and audio worklets are currently supported by modern browsers.
 A key performance advantage of worklets is their ability to run independently on separate threads, offloading resource-intensive tasks from the main thread.
 This not only boosts efficiency but also enhances performance by keeping the main thread free for essential operations, leading to smoother visuals and seamless audio experiences.

 {{ figure_markup(
   content="0.0016%",